 Huck’s alibi depended on Dana’s iPad.
-He claimed that he could hear her iPad in the recreation room playing a yoga video at the time of her “accident” on the morning of March 3, 2014.
+He claimed that he could hear her iPad in the yoga room playing a yoga video at the time of her “accident” on the morning of March 3, 2014.
 A forensic examination of the iPad showed that the device had been used to play a yoga video that morning.
-Therefore, LBPD Homicide Detective Todd Johnson wrongly concluded that Dana had been doing yoga while watching a video at the time of her “accident.”
+LBPD Homicide Detective Todd Johnson wrongly concluded that Dana had been doing yoga while watching a video at the time of her “accident.”

 Digital media evidence recovered from the scene contradicted Huck’s story.
 The last time that Dana was seen alive and well on camera — on the night of March 2, 2014 — she used her iPad at the kitchen hutch for several minutes.
 She walked away from the hutch, without her iPad, never again to be seen alive and well on camera.
 In the home-surveillance recordings seized by the police, no one was seen using the iPad or removing it from the hutch after Dana walked away.